prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The maximum size of an individual silence as stored on disk.
+<p>maxPerSilenceBytes is the maximum size of an individual silence as stored on disk.
 This corresponds to the Alertmanager&rsquo;s
 <code>--silences.max-per-silence-bytes</code> flag.
 It requires Alertmanager &gt;= v0.28.0.</p>
 </td>